Revolutionising Banking: The Best Open Banking Apps of 2023

 For a third-party provider to access a customer's data, the customer must first give explicit consent.
-This is usually done through the third-party provider's application, redirecting the customer to the bank's authorisation page.
-The customer then logs in to their bank account and authorises the third-party provider to access their data.
+This is usually done through the third-party provider's application, redirecting the customer to the bank's authorization page.
+The customer then logs in to their bank account and authorizes the third-party provider to access their data.

 Once the customer consents, the bank shares the customer's data with the third-party provider through an API.
 The API allows the third-party provider to retrieve the necessary data, such as transaction history and account balance, in a secure and standardized way.

 In addition to accessing customer data, open banking APIs allow third-party providers to initiate transactions.
 For example, a third-party provider could use an API to initiate payment directly from the customer's bank account without the need for the customer to log in to their online banking.

 Open banking APIs use various security measures to keep customer data safe.
 This includes encryption, two-factor authentication, and access controls to limit the data that third-party providers can access.